-Marijuana is one of the most popular drugs on the market today, and it may have the impression of being a harmless, fun substance; but it is still a drug that changes what goes on in the mind, sometimes with significant consequences.
+Marijuana is one of the most popular drugs on the market today.
+While it may have the impression of being a harmless, fun substance, it is still a drug that changes what goes on in the mind, sometimes with significant consequences.
 The long-term effects on the brain and body make marijuana a dangerous drug to a lot of people, leading to negative outcomes that don’t show until years later.

 To understand what marijuana does to a user in the long run, it’s necessary to look at how the drug works in the brain.
 Marijuana is as effective as it is because its active chemical compound (tetrahydrocannabinol, or THC) mimics substances called endocannabinoids that the human body produces on its own.
 In the brain, endocannabinoids work by controlling the production of neurotransmitters (chemical substances that facilitate communication between the brain and the central nervous system).
 In the rest of the body, endocannabinoids relax muscles, reduce inflammation, protect damaged tissue, and regulate appetite and metabolism, among many other functions.